freeformz/logglier/README.md

 Send logged messages to Loggly using either the HTTP API or Syslog/UDP.

-Can be used in place of Ruby's Logger <http://www.ruby-doc.org/stdlib/libdoc/logger/rdoc/>
+Can be used in place of Ruby's Logger (<http://www.ruby-doc.org/stdlib/libdoc/logger/rdoc/>)

+In fact, it (currently) returns an instance of Logger.

 Usage
 -----